danielendeg/nugetpackageupdate/specs/CustomSearch/Custom Search.md

 When adding a new search parameter, there could be a (potentially long) period of time where a given search parameter is partially indexed.
 Consequently, we need to maintain a list of all the search parameters included in the last complete re-indexing and then only serve (in capability statement and otherwise) the ones that are completely indexed.

+When removing a search parameter, we should immediately remove it from the capability statement, stop honoring it and when the user initiates a re-index, the indexing data will be gone as well.

 # Test Strategy

 E2E testing is needed where we first load some set of resources, add `SearchParameter`, call `$reindex`, and verify that search works.